PetrCala/Diploma-Thesis/README.md

 ## How to Run
 To run the code, follow these steps:
+1. There are two options of running the script with modifiable parameters:
+  * Use a script runner - You can run the code and modify the customizable parameters from within a single R script - `script_runner_master_thesis_cala.R`.
+	Open the file and find the `user_params` object.
+Within this object, **without modifying the names of the sub-objects**, change the values as you see fit, but within the guidelines described in step 2.
+  * User a `.yaml` file - You can also run the main code by directly calling the `main_master_thesis_cala.R` file.
+This assumes that there exists a `user_params.yaml` file within the root of the folder and that you have modified the parameters to your liking.
+	When modifying the parameters, you may do so from directly within the `.yaml` file, but make sure to follow the guidelines in step 2 while doing so.
+2. Guidelines for parameter modification:
+  * Do not change the names of any of the parameters, unless told explicitly.
+Change only the values.
+For the explanation of each of the parameters, see the script runner.
+  * Parameters used for calling external functions are marked with the `param_` prefix within their name (see parameters for BMA, non-linear tests,...).
+Make sure to keep this convention when adding new such parameters.
+  * Make sure to keep the object types, unless told explicitly.
+For example, if a value of a parameter is a vector, make sure it is still a vector after the modifications.
-1. Put your `.csv` data files into the `data/` folder.
-You do not need to delete the distributed example files, but you **must change the expected names in the user parameters** for the script to recognize these new files.
+3. If you want to run the code using your own data and not the placeholder data provided within the distributed files, put your `.csv` data files into the `data/` folder.
+You do not need to delete the distributed placeholder files, but you **must change the expected names in the user parameters** for the script to recognize these new files (parameters `master_data_set_source` and `var_list_source`).
+The elements of the `data_files` list parameter must be changed to reflect the names of your `.csv` data files.
+If you do not modify these, the script will read the placeholder data files from the `data/` folder instead. ake sure to keep the `.csv` suffix.
-2. Open the `script_runner_master_thesis_cala.R` file and find the `user_params` object.
-Within this object, **without modifying the names of the sub-objects**, change the values as you see fit.
-Most importantly, find the `CUSOMIZABLE FILE NAMES` section and modify the file names to refer your new files.
-Make sure to keep the `.csv` suffix.
 As of the current version, the script recognizes only `.csv` files as valid input.
-Also make sure, that the rest of the `user_params` values is set in accordance to the requirements outlined in the **Prerequisites** section.
+4. After modifying any paramters as you see fit, run either the script runner or the main script.
+Note that running the script runner will automatically overwrite the `user_params.yaml` file with parameters defined within the script runner, so if you opt for the second approach from step 1, be careful with the script runner use.
-3. After modifying any paramters as you see fit, run the script.
-You may encounter errors caused by mismatching file names, package incompatibility, etc. The script will automatically attempt to install all the necessary packages (if they are not installed on your local machine), but I can not guarantee this will go smoothly.
+5. You may encounter errors caused by mismatching file names, package incompatibility, etc. The script will automatically attempt to install all the necessary packages (if they are not installed on your local machine), so in case there are any conflicts, make sure to check that you have fulfilled all prerequisites from the prerequisites section.
-4. If all does, however, work, you should see the output in the console, and in the results folders `results/` (for numerical and text-based output) and `graphics/` (for graphical output).
+5. If all goes well, you should see the output in the console, and in the results folders `results/` (for numerical and text-based output) and `graphics/` (for graphical output).
 Any existing files will be overwritten upon running the script (if not cached), so make sure to save any desired files outside these folders after they are generated.
-5. To display the graphic plots, either double click the `.html` files in the graphics folder (this will open them in an interactive window in your browser), or simply write the object name into the console after running the script (find these names in the `main_master_thesis_cala.R` script under the respective code sections.
+6. To display the graphic plots, either double click the `.html` files in the graphics folder (this will open them in an interactive window in your browser), or simply write the object name into the console after running the script (find these names in the `main_master_thesis_cala.R` script under the respective code sections.
 Calling the objects will automatically plot them in the correct form.
-6. If you wish to see into the code a bit more, or run it only in parts, then open the script `main_master_thesis_cala.R`.
-The script automatically creates, modifies, and loads the `user_parameters.yaml` file, so it is assumed you have modified the parameters to your desired form.
-Afterwards, you can run the script as usual either at once, or by parts.
 7. If you wish to look under the hood of the code, see the file `source_master_thesis_cala.R`, which contains all the technical functions, preprocessing, and validation, that is hidden in the main file.

 ## Miscellaneous